Company Snapshot: Thales Air Defence Ltd.

-Thales Air Defence is an advanced engineering company that is a wholly owned subsidiary of the French parent company of the same name.
-The Northern Ireland subsidiary is, in turn, the main shareholder in Thales Close Air Defence.
+Thales Air Defence is an advanced engineering company, located in Castlereagh, which is a wholly owned subsidiary of the French parent company of the same name.

-The main activity of the company is the manufacture of missile defence systems and it describes its main products currently as the Starstreak missile and related equipment as well as the VT1 and NLAW missiles.
+The main activity of the company is the manufacture of missile defence systems and it describes its main products as the Starstreak missile and related equipment as well as the production of NLAW missiles and the development of a new product within its missile business area.